 As an illustrative example is for a male AF patient who was enrolled at a baseline age of 50 years with hypertension only (CHA2DS2-VASc score 1), and he acquires diabetes when he is aged 56 years old (CHA2DS2-VASc score increased to 2) and suffers from an ischemic stroke when age 62 years.
 In this patient, if we rely on the conventional or dynamic assessments, the reported risk for AF males with a CHA2DS2-VASc score of 1 (due to hypertension) in the age strata of 50 years will count this patient, and the reported event rate is thus misleading and overestimated.
 On the contrary, a ideal approach we investigated in the present study in which patients were censored when new comorbidities developed and the stroke risk was related to the acual age when ischemic stroke occurred would represent a more precise method to ascertain the stroke risk which could be properly attributable to a given comorbidity and age strata.

 In the present study, we also demonstrated that the annual risk of ischemic stroke was higher than 0.9% for patients aged >60 years without other comorbidities assessed using the ideal method.
-Given the better safety of NOACs compared to warfarin, further study is necessary to investigate whether the definition of age (A) criterion of the CHA2DS2-VASc score should be reduced to 60 rather than 65 years, especially for Asian AF patients.
+Given the better safety of NOACs compared to warfarin, further studies are necessary to investigate whether the definition of age (A) criterion of the CHA2DS2-VASc score should be reduced to 60 rather than 65 years, especially for Asian AF patients.

 Clinical Implications

 Our study clearly reaffirms the well-accepted concept that age is an important driver of ischemic stroke for AF patients.
-No matter which kinds of comorbidities the patients had, the risk of ischemic stroke increased in older age strata.
-Therefore, clinical physicians should ideally also consider the age of patients having a single CHA2DS2-VASc risk factor [ie, score of 1 (male) or 2 (females)] when determining the use of NOACs for stroke prevention or not.
+No matter which kinds of comorbidities the patients had, the risks of ischemic stroke increased in older age strata.
+Therefore, physicians should ideally also consider the age of patients having a single CHA2DS2-VASc risk factor [ie, score of 1 (male) or 2 (females)] when determining the use of NOACs for stroke prevention or not.
 Although the 2016 AF guidelines of European Society of Cardiology suggest that OACs should be considered for AF patients with a CHA2DS2-VASc score of 1 for males and 2 for females (Class IIa recommendation),2 the clinical dilemma is that should NOACs be prescribed for the young population (e.g. a 30-year-old male/female with hypertension only).

 Even for physicians determined to only prescribe NOACs for “older” patients with single risk factor, the appropriate age threshold is also unclear.
 According to the stroke risks we reported using the “ideal assessment”, the age thresholds for the use of NOACs for AF patients having one additional risk factor beyond sex are 35, 50, 50 and 55 years for heart failure, hypertension, diabetes, and vascular disease, respectively.
 These findings may provide useful guidance about the optimal stroke prevention strategy for this particular AF population (with one non-sex risk factor) given the reported wide ranges of stroke risk were diverse in previous reports and where debates exist regarding the use of OAC.